runarmyklebust/app-metafields/README.md

 ### Version 1.3.1

-* Greatly improved usability of app by adding help texts, restructure site.xml, and improve all labels, and this documentation.
+* Greatly improved usability of app by adding help texts to all the fields.
+* Changed the overall structure of settings for the app.
+Now with more logical groups (field sets).
+* Gave multiple labels improved names, making it more obvious what they do.
+* Improved documentation (this file).
+* Regex force Twitter username to always begin with the @ symbol.
+* Added default settings for frontpage behavior, it now starts as checked.
+* Added "-" as the default page-site title separator.

 ### Version 1.3.0